outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 That's it!
 You now have everything you need in order to create a server using hapi.

+> Note: hapi.js does respect semantic versionning for [its dependencies](https://github.com/hapijs/hapi/blob/master/package.json).
+Additionally, we also [lock their versions](https://github.com/hapijs/hapi/blob/master/npm-shrinkwrap.json) by leveraging the npm shrinkwrap feature to ensure determinist installations.
+While third party package managers (like Yarn) should work, they are not officially supported as some discrepancies might be observed.

 ## Creating a server

 The most basic server looks like the following: